-08/24/15 DPS PR #15-025
+09/10/15 DPS PR #15-028

-Drive Sober or Get Pulled Over
+Stats for Drive Sober or Get Pulled Over Campaign

-While Troopers will be doing their best to keep impaired drivers off the road, they also need the public’s assistance in getting the job done.
+Troopers implore motorists to always keep safety in mind.
+If you have consumed anything that could impair your ability to drive any motorized vehicle, please stay out of the driver’s seat.
 Please encourage all your friends and family to make the important decision to only drive when sober.
-If you suspect a driver is impaired, please report them to law enforcement immediately.
-Think REDDI.
-Report Every Dangerous Driver Immediately by dialing 9-1-1.
+If you suspect a driver is impaired, please report them to law enforcement immediately—Think REDDI!
+Report Every Dangerous Driver Immediately by dialing 9-1-1!
 The more information the public is able to give law enforcement about the vehicle description and direction of travel the better.

 Remember: Drive Sober or Get Pulled Over.
 Funding for the focused highway enforcement was provided in part by grant sources distributed through the Alaska Highway Safety Office.